mahdin75/deploy_geodjango/ubuntu-18.04-nginx-gunicorn.md

-# You may need to add the following to edit the source list in the following file.
+# You may need to edit the source list in the following file.
 #sudo nano /etc/apt/sources.list

 # Installing the packages from the Ubuntu repositories